-- a.
-The smelters identified by our suppliers as being part of our 2023 supply chain were provided through our suppliers' submission of product-level CMRTs.
+- (a) The smelter identified by our suppliers as being part of our 2024 supply chain was provided through our suppliers' submission of product-level CMRTs.
 Some of our suppliers may have reported to us smelters that were not in our supply chain due to over-inclusiveness in the information received from their suppliers or for other reasons.
 See "Additional Risk Factors" in the Conflict Minerals Report.
-In addition, the smelters provided may not be all of the smelters in our 2023 supply chain because: (i) we have not included smelter information that our suppliers reported to us at a "company-level," meaning that they reported to us the 3TG contained in all of their products, not just the products that they sold to us, or that our suppliers reported to us at a "user-defined" level that was broader than the products that we purchased from the supplier; and (ii) many of our suppliers were unable to identify all of the smelters used to process the necessary 3TG content contained in our in-scope products. - b.
-Smelter status information in the table is as of March 21, 2024. - c.
-A smelter is a "Known Smelter" if it is listed on the Smelter Look-up tab list of the CMRT. - d.
-"Conformant" means that a smelter was listed as RMAP Conformant by the RMI and successfully completed an assessment against the applicable RMAP standard or an equivalent cross-recognized assessment.
-Included smelters were not necessarily Conformant for all or part of 2023 and may not continue to be Conformant for any future period. - e.
-Smelter status reflected in the table is based solely on information made publicly available by the RMI, without independent verification by us.
+In addition, the smelters provided may not be all of the smelters in our 2024 supply chain because: (i) we have not included smelter information that our suppliers reported to us at a "company-level," meaning that they reported to us the 3TG contained in all of their products, not just the products that they sold to us, or that our suppliers reported to us at a "user-defined" level that was broader than the products that we purchased from the supplier; and (ii) many of our suppliers were unable to identify all of the smelters used to process the necessary 3TG content contained in our in-scope products. - (b) Smelter status information in the table is as of April 15, 2025. - (c) A smelter is a "Known Smelter" if it is listed on the Smelter Look-up tab list of the CMRT. - (d) "Conformant" means that a smelter was listed as RMAP Conformant by the RMI and successfully completed an assessment against the applicable RMI standard or a cross-recognized assessment.
+Included smelters were not necessarily Conformant for all or part of 2024 and may not continue to be Conformant for any future period. - (e) Smelter status reflected in the table is based solely on information made publicly available by the RMI, without independent verification by us.